DiaVio/diavio/index.md

 Here we will introduce the format of the accident reports, the style of the violation reports and the results of the model diagnosis.

 ### Accident Reports

+Here is a piece of data in NMVCCS dataset.

 | Para | Description                                                  | Use                                                          |
 | --------- | ------------------------------------------------------------ | ------------------------------------------------------------ |